 This page describes different features of the web server and provides some theoretical background.
 For a quick hands-on manual please see Tutorial.
-Technical documentation of the algorithm is available here.
+Technical documentation of the algorithm of chromatin 3D structure folding is available here, and the algorithm description of spatial chromatin architecture alteration by structural variations is available here.

 To start modelling you can go directly to the Request form and send a new request.
 In the simplest case, when the default dataset and modelling parameters are used all you need to do is to specify a genomic region you are interested in.
 In a more advanced scenario you may want to play with modelling parameters or to provide your own data.

-Shape of the modelled structures is dependent not only on the interactions data itself, but also on the segments boundaries.
-A most prominent feature of our model are interaction complexes which form characteristic "clumps" of chromatin loops.
+The shape of the modelled structures is dependent not only on the interactions data itself, but also on the boundaries of the segments.
+The most prominent features of our model are interaction complexes which form characteristic "clumps" of chromatin loops.
 Simplifying things a bit, each segment will form a separate clump.
 Thus, if a region consists of only a few segments then it will be represented as a small number of large clumps, as opposed to multi-segment regions, which will consist of a large number of smaller clumps.
 Additionally, the higher number of segments the higher the chromatin chain flexibility will be.
 Because of these reasons users are encouraged to inspect segment boundaries before running the simulations.
 A data browser can be used for visual inspection and possible adjustments.

 Topological domains are regions with abundant interactions throughout the region and substantially fewer interactions with other regions (ie. loci within a domain tend to interact with each other rather then with loci located in other domains).
 While domains appear as clearly discernable blocks along the diagonal of a Hi-C or ChIA-PET heatmaps there is no agreement as to their precise definition - different studies report different number of identified domains depending, among the others, on the sequencing coverage and domain calling algorithm.